A look back in IPO: Microsoft, the software success

 Public pricing

-Microsoft’s IPO process has a storyline worth repeating as it will underscore our point about the difference in eras.
+Microsoft’s IPO process has a storyline worth repeating, as it will underscore our point about the difference in eras.
 Microsoft did not command a Snap-esque revenue multiple in the dozens of dozens of dozens.
 Instead, it went for something closer to what unprofitable current-era SaaS companies would be content with.

 According to a paper published in the Journal of Case Research in Business and Economics, Microsoft’s path to IPO entailed one of its founders working to depress its initial pricing.
 It didn’t work, really, but observe the following: